vyshnev/Chatbot-implementation/README.md

 # Chatbot Implementation Repository

-This repository contains three different approaches to building chatbots, each demonstrating different levels of complexity and capabilities.
-From basic neural networks to advanced transformer architectures and retrieval-augmented generation, these implementations showcase the evolution of conversational AI.
+This repository contains two different approaches to building chatbots, each demonstrating different levels of complexity and capabilities, being basic neural networks and advanced transformer architectures.

 ## Repository Structure